 Question 47 asks about the information covering the budget year, and Question 48 asks about the period at least two years beyond the budget year.
 To answer "a," the Executive's Budget Proposal or supporting documentation must present both estimates of how the budget is linked to government's policy goals for the budget year (for Question 47) or for a multi-year period beyond the budget year (for Question 48) and a narrative discussion of how these policy goals are reflected in the budget.
-To answer "b" for either question, the Executive's Budget Proposal or supporting documentation must present of the budget is linked to government's policy goals, are reflected in the budget is linked to government's policy goals, but no narrative discussion is included.
+To answer "b" for either question, the Executive's Budget Proposal or supporting documentation must present estimates that show how the budget is linked to government's policy goals, but no narrative discussion is included.
 A "c" response applies if the presentation includes only a narrative discussion, or if it includes estimates that show how the budget is linked to some, but not all, of the government's policy goals (regardless of whether it also includes a narrative discussion).
 Answer "d" applies if no information is presented on how the budget is linked to government's policy goals.

-c.
-Yes, information that shows how the proposed budget is linked to some but not all of the government's policy goals for the budget year is presented.
+d.
+No, information on the link between the budget and the government's stated policy goals for the budget year is not presented.